tiagomelojuca/otclient-wiki/Contributing.md

 * Step 4, now, send the patch to some developer.
 ![send_patch](http://i.imgur.com/KIttX.png)

-Note: this step is optional (the sending email thing), alternatively you can use github issues to send patches etc. Use whatever you feel comfortable with.
+## Notes

-Note: Read the manual page for git send-email if you're wondering how this is done.
+* this step is optional (the sending email thing), alternatively you can use github issues to send patches etc. Use whatever you feel comfortable with.

-Job done!
+* Read the manual page for git send-email if you're wondering how this is done.

-**Note**: It's the developer freedom to choose whether your patch should be commited to the family tree or not, it really depends on how useful your patch is.
+* It's the developer freedom to choose whether your patch should be commited to the family tree or not, it really depends on how useful your patch is.

 ## Bonus
 * It's good to write the signed-off-by line in your patch, to tell that this is your code, etc.  It has _no use_ but it's still useful to write it: